exercism/website-copy/automated-comments/java/hamming/must_use_constructor.md

 }
 ```

-NOTE: do not modify the tests to allow alternative inputs and make sure the tests are passing.
+NOTE: please ensure the tests are passing.
+If you have modified the tests to work with your solution, please revert those modifications.